amirylm/p2pmq/resources/docs/README.md

 ### Technical Overview

-Agents runs within some parent node, and enables the node to gossip messages in an overlay network (topic), with an outsourced message validation to avoid introducing additional dependencies for the agent such as validation keys.
+Agents runs within some parent nodes, and enables the node to gossip messages in an overlay network (topic), while using an outsourced message validation to avoid introducing additional dependencies for the agent such as requiring validation keys.

-Sending verified-only information enables to achieve optimal latency and throughput because there is no additional signing involved.
-In addition, consensus is not needed for sharing a sequential, signed-by-quorum data, which is usually stored on-chain or some public storage.
+Sending verified-only information enables to achieve optimal latency and throughput due to having no additional signing involved.
+Additionally, consensus is not needed for sharing a sequential, signed-by-quorum data, which is usually stored on-chain or some public storage.

-Message validation is decoupled from the agent, which queues messages for validation and processing, and enables to implement a custom validation logic according to each network needs.
+Message validation is decoupled from the agents, which queue messages for validation and processing, thus enabling the implementation of any specifically tailored, custom validation logic according to each network requirements.

-Based on validation results, message rate and overall behaviour, peer scoring is being facilitated by the pubsub router, but requires network specific settings to fit the topology, expected message rate and the strictness of the needed validation.
+Peer scoring is facilitated by the pubsub router according to validation results, messaging rate and overall behaviour, however it is still required that network specific setting fit the topology, expected message rate and the strictness of the validation requirements.

 ### Architecture

-Agents are separate processes running within some parent node, interacting with the parent node via a gRPC API, following [go-plugin](https://github.com/hashicorp/go-plugin) for achieving a modular architecture.
+Agents are separate processes running within some parent node, interaction is done via a gRPC API, following [go-plugin](https://github.com/hashicorp/go-plugin) in order to achieve modularity.

-The following diagram visualize the system:
+The following diagram illustrates the system architecture:

 ![arch-node.png](./arch-node.png)

 Agents manages libp2p components such as the gossipsub router, which is responsible for message propagation and peer scoring.
-In addition, the following services runs within the agent:
+Additionally, the following services run within the agent:

 - **validation router** for message validation and processing
 - **message router** for consuming messages
 - **control service** for managing subscriptions, publishing messages and more.

+The node implements:
-The node implements verifiers for validating messages, and processors for processing incoming messages from other networks, and broadcasting messages on behalf of the node to other networks.
+- verifiers for validating messages
+- processors for processing incoming messages from other networks, and broadcasting messages on behalf of the node to other networks.

 ### API